ara3d/ara3d/README.md

 Q: Where are the build tasks and properties?

-> Many of the build tasks and properties are controlled within the `Directory.Build.props` file whic is automatically included by all projects.
+> Many of the build tasks and properties are controlled within the `Directory.Build.props` file which is automatically included by all projects.
+There are also some helpful scripts in the `devops` folder.